-In the ViewDS implementation of XACML, the default behaviour is to deny access to the entities within an Access Control Domain.
+NOTE: In the ViewDS XACML framework, the default behaviour is to deny access to the entities within an Access Control Domain.
 (This does not apply to administrative users of the ViewDS Management Agent, who bypass all access controls.)

 For example, when working with the ViewDS directory and the internal PEP, an XACML Access Control Domain is an area of the directory where the XACML access controls apply.
 The entry at the top of the domain is termed the access control administrative point.
-By default, Access Sentinel denies access to all entries within the domain.
+By default, ViewDS denies access to all entries within the domain.